WCSCourses/GenEpiLAC2023/Manuals/Web_tools_for_genomic_epidemiology/manual.md

 <br>

 Using the map of the Ñu Guasú park provided, walk to the location of your collection point (water source).
-Locations are indicated by the red dots labelled a-j.
+Locations are indicated by the black dots labelled a-j.
 You will not need internet access to collect data in the field.

 ![](location_map.png)